Christiano François

-Christiano François (born July 17, 1993) is a Haitian professional footballer who plays as a winger for the Loudoun United in the USL Championship and for the Haiti national team.
+Christiano François (born July 17, 1993) is a Haitian professional footballer who plays as a winger for the Haiti national team.

 Career

 Early career

 François came to the United States following the 2010 Haiti earthquake, playing prep soccer for two years at Saint Benedict's Preparatory School in Newark, New Jersey.
 He enrolled in the University of Maryland's Maryland English Institute and formed a close bond with fellow Haitian Widner Saint-Cyr.
 Following a freshman season where he scored 5 goals in 24 games for the Terrapins, François was forced to redshirt his sophomore year due to academic reasons.

 D.C.
 United

 After two years at Maryland, François decided to leave college early and sign a contract with Major League Soccer.
 He was claimed by D.C.
 United via the Waiver Draft on January 24, 2014.
 On March 25, François was loaned to USL Pro affiliate club Richmond Kickers He made his professional debut on April 5 in a 3-1 victory over the Pittsburgh Riverhounds.

 On August 8, 2014; he was recalled from Richmond and released by D.C.
 United.

 On January 21, 2015 he signed with SC Vila Real as a forward and right-wing midfielder.

 In August 2015 he signed with Felgueiras 1932.